For more information on reporting a fire safety concern, click here.

 The Order requires fire precautions to be put in place ‘where necessary’ and to the extent that it is reasonable and practicable in the circumstances of the case.

-The Fire Safety Team
+The Business Fire Safety Team

-The role of the Fire Safety team (also known as Protection) is to enhance safety in public buildings and other premises.
+The role of the Business Fire Safety team (also known as Protection) is to enhance safety in public buildings and other premises.
 We do this through a team of specialist officers, who ensure that the fire safety aspects of commercial building design, and subsequent occupied use, are correctly identified and applied.
 Click here to report any fire safety concern.

 We also enforce fire legislation in all commercial premises as far as it applies to general fire safety measures.
-To achieve this, our staff will engage in activities that include carrying out fire safety audits of premises subject to the RRO.
+To achieve this, our staff will engage in activities that include carrying out fire safety audits of premises subject to the FSO.

 We will also initiate enforcement action, appropriate to the circumstances, to correct instances of non-compliance where we find it.
 The options we have are as follows:

-The Fire Safety Team also:
+The Business Fire Safety Team also:

 Feedback following an audit